-The latter aspect makes v4.1 a minor increment over v4.0, because use of new re-analysis data necessitates reprocessing of the complete time series for consistency.
+The inclusion of the MODIS and ERA-5 datastream will significant change the LSWT record, making v5.
+0 a major version increment over v4.
+0/4.
+1, because use of new re-analysis data necessitates reprocessing of the complete time series.

-The LSWT climate data record (CDR) is based on Along-Track Scanning Radiometer (ATSR) and AVHRR series instruments.
-The scope of this description applies to the following steps:
+The LSWT climate data record (CDR) is based on Along-Track Scanning Radiometer (ATSR) AVHRR series and MODIS Terra instruments.
+The scope of this algorithm description applies to the following steps: